| Other San Antonio Area Roads

 the extra green time that would have been needed for the extra phase

-would have extended the red time on all the other approaches, which
+would have extended the red time on all the other approaches by about 20%, which

-the new connector from SH 151 will narrow from two lanes to one before
+the new connector from SH 151 narrows from two lanes to

 merging with ARP.
 How is this an improvement?